 Within five days of your first contact from a collection agency, the collector must send you a written notice that lists the amount owed and the name of the creditor to whom money is owed.
 If the information is incorrect, notify the agency immediately and do not pay any amount.

 If debt collectors still refuse to stop calling you, you may need to begin debt collection arbitration.
 This is a means of settling debt disputes fairly by using a third-party arbitrator.

 Collect as much evidence as you can to show that you do not owe the debt in question.
 This may include items like receipts, contracts and account summaries.
 The arbitrator will listen to your case and to the collection agency’s case, reviewing all documentation regarding the loan in question.

-If your account is severely past due and you haven’t made any payments, your creditor or debt collector may request that a judge issue a garnishment order against you.
+If your account is severely past due, your creditor or debt collector may request that a judge issue a garnishment order against you.
 With this, the company can garnish, or collect, owed money directly from any income such as wages, bonuses or pensions.
 This means a share of your earnings will go toward repaying your debt until the full amount is satisfied.

 Creditors can only garnish a certain amount of your earned income, ensuring that you are left with enough of your paycheck to cover basic living expenses.
 There are also certain types of income, such as child support, that are immune to garnishment.

 Collection agencies tend to be aggressive during every step of the collection process.
 Some commonly employed collection tactics such as harassment are illegal.
 Therefore, it’s vital to review your rights, which vary by state, so you are able to recognize and report when a collection agent is breaking the law.

 Fair Debt Collection Practices Act